Personalized Federated Learning with Exact Stochastic Gradient Descent: Experiments

+We carry out experiments to investigate the effect of hyperparameters such as the client participation rate and the client and server learning rates.

-\paragraph{Effect of participation rate $r$.} Finally, we examine the effect of \emph{clients participation rate $r$} in each optimization round, i.e.\ the average percentage $r$ of clients participating in each round where a single server update is performed over $\theta$.
-We consider $r \in \{20, 40, 60,100\} \%$.
-We consider the CIFAR-10 dataset, with $T=200$ rounds and $\tau=50$ inner client GD steps per round.
+\textbf{Effect of participation rate $r$} We examine the effect of clients participation rate $r$ in each optimization round, i.e., the average percentage $r$ of clients participating in each round where a single server update is performed over $\theta$.
+We consider $r \in \{20,40,60, 100\}$.
+We use the CIFAR-10 dataset, with $T=200$ rounds and $\tau=50$ inner client GD steps per round.
 The client learning rate for all algorithms is $\beta=0.001$ while for PFLEGO the learning rate of the server is $\rho=0.001$.
-From Figure \ref{fig:abl_cifar_plot} we observe that for FedAvg and FedPer, the convergence speed does not vary with $r$, while for PFLEGO the optimization algorithm converges faster as $r$ increases.
+From Figure \ref{fig:abl_cifar_plot_test_acc} we observe that for FedAvg and FedPer, the convergence speed does not vary with $r$, while for PFLEGO the optimization algorithm converges faster as $r$ increases.
+The more we increase the number of participation, the more gradients will be sent back to the server for aggregation.
+Then the server can perform an SGD step to the common weights that minimizes the total loss. \eqref{eq:fullloss}.